 Are you trying to make a database in Access for end user, mainly for intuitive and user-friendly environment?
-Well for such task making use of macro is the best option.
+Well for such task making use of Access macros is the best option.
 As, Access macros are specifically designed to automate tasks and for adding functionality to your forms, reports, and controls within an Access database.

 Apart from this, Access database macros function is quite handy for both end users and administrators.
 It also allows administrator to hand-off day to day tasks performed on the database to others.
 To use this Access Macro Function end-user doesn’t need to be a programmer or having knowledge of VBA code.

-Just follow down this post as it contains complete information on what macros are in Access database.
+Just follow down this post as it contains complete information on what macros in Access database.
 And how they can save your time by automating tasks which you perform very often by yourself.
 This post also explores the fundamental behind creation and usage of macros.